You are here

 Consortia provide publishers and vendors with an efficient method for negotiating licenses through one office, for billing via one invoice, and for disseminating information on licensed products through one consortial communication infrastructure.
 While being sensitive to publishers' and vendors' needs for discretion, consortia value open and transparent operations.

-Recognizing that each institution, sector, and consortium is different, consortia maintain there is value in creating a consistent pricing and discount approach for resources under consideration for licensing.
+Recognizing that each organization, sector, and consortium is different, consortia maintain there is value in creating a consistent pricing and discount approach for resources under consideration for licensing.

 Visit Licensing Principles for more information.